Security Workflows vs. Tool Sprawl: A 2026 Strategy | Kindo

 Security Needs Workflows, Not More Tools

 Every time a new threat emerges, the general instinct is to add another security tool to fight it.
-Over the years, this has left many security teams with a crowded stack of specialized products, often dozens upon dozens of tools.
-Yet instead of feeling more secure, teams are often drowning in complexity.
+Over the years, this has compounded into tool sprawl—a crowded stack of specialized products that often hinders visibility.
+Yet instead of feeling more secure, teams are drowning in complexity.
+The remedy isn't more software, but security workflow automation that binds these isolated systems into a cohesive defense.

 These tools rarely play nicely together, and each new addition can introduce overlapping functions or siloed data.
 The result is a patchwork of point solutions that make security operations more convoluted than ever.